-- (1) The immediate responsibility for ensuring compliance in contracting rests with the official with expenditure authority.
+- (1) The primary responsibility for ensuring compliance in contracting rests with the official with expenditure authority.
 The official with expenditure authority must comply with requirements for advertising the availability of contracts, soliciting bids from potential contractors, evaluating the bidding contractors, drafting the contracts to conform with applicable requirements, obtaining the appropriate approvals, approving payment for services, and evaluating the contractors upon completion of the contracts. - (2) The oversight responsibility for the Government's administration and enforcement of its contracts rests primarily with the P&S Director.
-He or she shall be responsible for developing standard contract administration procedures to be used by officials with expenditure authority, and maintaining a central depository of contractor evaluations, and making the evaluations available to other agencies upon request. - (3) Contract Monitoring Contract monitoring shall be accomplished through "production surveillance and reporting."
+He or she shall be responsible for developing standard contract administration procedures to be used by officials with expenditure authority, maintaining a central depository of contractor evaluations, and making the evaluations available to other agencies upon request. - (3) Contract Monitoring.
+Contract monitoring shall be accomplished through "production surveillance and reporting."
 Production surveillance is a function which the official with expenditure authority uses to determine contractor progress and to identify any factors that may delay performance.
 It shall involve Government review and analysis of (a) contractor performance plans, schedules, controls, and industrial processes, and (b) the contractor's actual performance under them.
 When information on contract performance status is needed, officials with expenditure authority shall require contractors to submit production progress reports.
 The official with expenditure authority shall review and verify the accuracy of contractor reports and advise the P&S Director of any action he plans to take because of any potential or actual delay in performance, including withholding of payments. - (4) The P&S Director shall verify, whenever necessary and practicable, the results of monitoring by the official with expenditure authority.
 The P&S Director shall determine the extent of surveillance based on several factors such as the contractor's history of contract performance, the contractor's experience with the contract supplies or services, and the contractor's financial capability.
-For construction contracts (including architect-engineer services), contract monitoring is performed by the Director of the Technical Services Division of the Department of Public Works pursuant to Section 2-104(9).
+For construction contracts (including architectengineer services), contract monitoring is performed by the Secretary of the Department of Public Works or his designee pursuant to Section 2-104(9).

-(5) Evaluating Results.

-Officials with expenditure authority shall complete, within 15 days of the end of the contract, a post-evaluation of each contractor which shall be kept on file for 36 months.
-The official with expenditure authority shall report to the P&S Director on a prescribed form at least the following information:

-- (i) Whether the contracted work or service was completed as specified in the contract, and the reasons for and amount of any cost overruns or delayed completions.

-Whether the contracted work or services met the quality standards specified in the contract. - (iii) Whether the contractor fulfilled all the requirements of the contract, and if not, in what ways the contractor did not fulfill the contract. - (iv) Factors outside the control of the contractor that caused difficulties in contractor performance. - (v) How the contract results and findings will be utilized to meet the goals of the official with expenditure authority.

-The post evaluation of each contractor shall be submitted before final payment and close-out of the contract is done.

-(c) The P&S Director shall establish and maintain a central depository of all contract administration documents, which should include, but not be limited to progress performance and post-evaluation documents.
-These documents shall be made available to any expenditure authority upon request with the P&S Director.
+- (5) Evaluating Results. - (a) Officials with expenditure authority shall complete, within 15 days of the end of the contract, a post-evaluation of each contractor which shall be kept on file for 36 months.
+The official with expenditure authority shall report at least the following information to the P&S Director on a prescribed form: - (i) Whether the contracted work or service was completed as specified in the contract, and the reasons for and amount of any cost overruns or delayed completions. - (ii) Whether the contracted work or services met the quality standards specified in the contract. - (iii) Whether the contractor fulfilled all the requirements of the contract, and if not, in what ways the contractor did not fulfill the contract. - (iv) Factors outside the control of the contractor that caused difficulties in contractor performance. - (v) How the contract results and findings will be utilized to meet the goals of the official with expenditure authority. - (b) The post evaluation of each contractor shall be submitted before final payment and close-out of the contract is done. - (c) Final payment shall not be made unless the contractor has submitted a tax clearance verifying the filing of all required Commonwealth employment, excise, gross revenue, and income tax returns and payment of all amounts owing on such returns. - (d) The P&S Director shall establish and maintain a central depository of all contract administration documents, which should include, but not be limited to, progress performance and post-evaluation documents.
+These documents shall be made available to any expenditure authority upon request to the P&S Director.